Updated: Feb 24

 Tommy, age 7, was oppositional and frustrated.
 He had been recently diagnosed with Type 1 Diabetes – having been hospitalized for over a week.
 When questioned about his hospital experience and feelings he simply moved away and shook his head.
 I suggested that his mother join us in the playroom and asked if he wanted to bring out the medical equipment.
 By the end of his session he was gleefully wrapping mom up in gauze, giving shots to one of my Therapy Dogs, “Patches” and laughing at how powerful he felt!

 Sarah, age 5, had just begun kindergarten, without any immunizations.
 The year prior to treatment, she had experienced a bad fall with a traumatic injury and spent 5 days in the hospital.
 She now would not let anyone near her with a needle!
 She seemed frozen with fear as mom told her story.
-As our time together progressed, we practiced shooting objects using oral syringes in the parking lot, played “freeze the bad witch or Nurse” with magic wands, and we played dress up and tried to make sense of good versus the bad guys ( “Nicky”, my therapy dog wore both halos and devil horns during play sessions).
+As our time together progressed, we practiced shooting objects using oral syringes in the parking lot, played “freeze the bad witch” with magic wands, and we played dress up and tried to make sense of good vs. the bad guys (“Nicky”, my second therapy dog wore both halos and devil horns during play sessions).

-In this article I am going to address the importance of recognizing medical procedures as a type of trauma and I will then provide a few ideas of how to work with children with medical conditions utilizing play therapy.
+In this article I am going to address the importance of recognizing medical procedures as a type of trauma and then will provide a few ideas of how to work with children with medical conditions utilizing play therapy.

 Play therapy helps children process what has happened to them in a non- threatening, manageable, and developmentally appropriate way.
 Through play, children and their families can begin to understand the impact of their experiences and work through issues associated with medical events.
 Interventions that encourage natural healing to take place can be supported.
 Healing occurs when we begin to follow our own body knowledge and our psyche’s journey.
 Encouraging education, family involvement, and some directed interventions when appropriate are all part of the process.